fastify/safe-regex2/readme.markdown

 `re` can be a `RegExp` object or just a string.

 If the `re` is a string and is an invalid regex, returns `false`.

+* `opts.limit` - maximum number of allowed repetitions in the entire regex.
+Default: `25`.

 # install